qbicsoftware/research-data-management/docs/experiment/experiment_creation.md

 fields and possible selection options will appear.
 ![experimental_information](images/create_experiment_search.png)

-!!! info "ontology id"
+!!! info "Ontology id"
-    Behind each selectable options within the species, specimen and analyte input fields is the unique ontology identifier from the providing ontology.
+    Behind each selectable option within the species, specimen and analyte input fields , the unique ontology identifier from one of several ontologies is stored.

 Optionally you can also select one of the provided icons most fitting for your selected species and specimen.